(1 / 5)

 The above set-up seems pretty intriguing right?
 It has the potential for tension, excitement, thrills.
 The resulting film has none of that.
 Characters bicker and fall out.
 They team up and disband.
 They sense they’re being double-crossed.
 Maybe they are, maybe they’re not.
-You won’t care by the time the film gets to its twist ending – which isn’t really a twist because the central mystery isn’t particularly well positioned.
-John Carpenter’s The Thing is the gold standard for this type of one location paranoia thriller, but sadly this Tanel Toom directed/Malachi Smyth written feature can’t even manage a bronze medal.
+You won’t care by the time the film gets to its twist ending – which isn’t a twist because the central mystery isn’t particularly well positioned.
+John Carpenter’s The Thing is the gold standard for this type of one-location paranoia thriller, but sadly this Tanel Toom-directed/Malachi Smyth-written feature can’t even manage a bronze medal.

 In a world filled with a never-ending stream of films and TV shows, you should do yourself a favour and decide to watch something (anything) other than Last Sentinel.